yuvaldrori/documentation/external/heroku.md

 ## Removing the add-on

 If some strange outlandish circumstances should force you to remove the add-on (remember, you don't want to remove the add-on!)
-Codeship can be removed via the CLI. ***This will destroy all associated data and cannot be undone!***
+Codeship can be removed via the CLI. **This will destroy all associated data and cannot be undone!**

-Before removing the add-on please have a little [chat with Alex](mailto:alex@codeship.com) from the Codeship crew and tell him what made you remove it so we can improve our service for future users.
+Before removing the add-on please have a little [chat with Marko](mailto:marko@codeship.com) from the Codeship crew and tell him what made you remove it so we can improve our service for future users.

 ```shell
 $ heroku addons:remove codeship